hellomrsun/hellomrsun.github.io/_posts/2020-10-05-excel-generation-in-csharp.md

 - Document modification, such as adding, updating, and removing content and metadata.
 ```

-You can create a Excel document with the following sample code:
+You can create an Excel document with the following sample code:

 ```csharp
 public static void CreateSpreadsheetWorkbook(string filepath)